A Classification of the Isomorphism Types of Indecomposable and Simple Modules that Refines the Green Theory in Finite Group Modular Representation Theory: Abstract

 \section{Abstract}

 In Finite Group Modular Representation Theory, the basic objects are the indecomposable and simple modules.
-This paper offers a new classification of these objects that refines the Green Theory Classification of indecomposable and simple modules.
+This paper offers a new classification of these objects that refines the Green Theory Classification of indecomposable and simple modules in which the coefficient ring is an algebraic closure of a field of prime $p$ elements.
+Note that then the indecomposable (resp. simple) modules are absolutely indecomposable (resp. absolutely simple).
 The sets of isomorphism tyes of these modules is decomposed into disjoint, non-empty subsets such that any two elements in any subset share Green Theory Invariants.
 We also prove a new formula for the number of isomorphism types of absolutely simple modules of finite groups in prime characteristic.

-After \cite{2} was published, Professor B. K\"uhlshammer presented in \cite{5} an example that is a contradiction to \cite[Proposition 2.7]{2} (the hypothesis on certain finitely generated subfields was carelessly omitted).
-Thus the results of \cite[Section 3]{2} were unproven.
-Note that in \cite[Section 3]{2}, our main results assume the situation where $F$ is a field of prime $p$ elements and $\bar{F}$ is an algebraic closure of $F$.